saleem-hadad/larecipe/README.md

 <h6 align="center">
-    Write gorgeous documentations for your products using Markdown inside your Laravel app.
+    Write gorgeous documentation for your products using Markdown inside your Laravel app.
 </h6>